 Hawai‘i Teacher Licensure Programs

 The Center on Disability Studies (CDS) is a UH Board of Regents recognized organized research unit (ORU) focused on interdisciplinary education, community service and technical assistance, research and evaluation, and information dissemination.
-The CDS was established in 1988 as the Hawai'i University Affiliated Program, and is a charter member of the Association of University Centers on Disability (AUCD).
-This national network of university centers focuses on education, research, and service activities, which impact upon the quality of life of persons with disabilities across the nation.
-Beginning in 1988 with core funding of only $250,000 and a staff of four, the CDS has leveraged resources to its current level of funding of almost twenty million dollars and 50 projects, with more than 100 faculty and staff.
+The CDS was established in 1988 as the Hawai‘i University Affiliated Program, and is a charter member of the Association of University Centers on Disability (AUCD).
+This national network of university centers focuses on education, research, and service activities, which impact the quality of life of persons with disabilities across the nation.
+Beginning in 1988 with core funding of only $250,000 and a staff of four, the CDS has leveraged resources to its current level of funding of almost 10 million dollars and 30 projects, with more than 100 faculty and staff.

 The Curriculum Research & Development Group (CRDG), with its partner laboratory school, is an organized research unit in the College of Education at UH Manoa that contributes to the body of professional knowledge and practice in teaching and learning, curriculum development, program dissemination and implementation, evaluation and assessment, and school improvement.
 CRDG conducts research and creates, evaluates, disseminates, and supports educational programs that serve students, teachers, parents, and other educators in grades pre-K–20.

 CRDG work influences change in curriculum, instruction, assessment, and school systems by creating programs and practices that result in improved student learning.
 CRDG concerns itself with the P–20 continuum of education, including those who receive and those who deliver educational programs and services.
 CRDG assembles teams of academic scholars, teachers, design specialists, evaluators, and others to create instructional programs and professional development services that improve learning, teaching, and assessment.
 While CRDG faculty are concerned with and address current needs, their primary focus is on creating innovations that by their very nature are intended to go beyond current practice to investigating and creating quality programs and materials for the future.
-Support for CRDG work comes from a mix of funding sources including the University of Hawai'i, other state of Hawai'i agencies, federal governmental granting agencies, private foundations, and pro bono services from the academic community, locally, nationally, and internationally.
+Support for CRDG work comes from a mix of funding sources including the UH, other state of Hawai‘i agencies, federal governmental granting agencies, private foundations, and pro bono services from the academic community, locally, nationally, and internationally.

 The College of Education Student Association (CESA) is open to all persons interested in teacher education.
 CESA members participate in college committees and projects and sponsor various activities for education students.
 CESA is an affiliate of the Student National Education Association.
 For more information, call (808) 956-7849 or email email@example.com.